 In This Article

 We all have different goals when it comes to our midsection, but if there's one thing we can all agree on, it's that a strong core makes things like a slim waist and toned abs way more attainable.
-Many people think their core refers to solely their abs, and while it does relate to the muscles around your torso, the term actually extends to mean the muscles around your arms, hips, and legs, too.
-A strong core helps with improving your posture, improving back pain and balance, and reducing the risk of injuries while working out.
+Many people think their core refers solely to their abs.
+But while it does relate to the muscles around your torso, the term extends to the muscles in your pelvis and spine, which affects your arms, hips, and legs, too.
+Working on your core can improve your posture, help with back pain and balance, and reduce the risk of injuries while exercising.
 Needless to say, it's essential to build a strong core.

 That's why we decided it's only fitting to share the ultimate waistline routine that does just that.
-The 10 exercises hit your abs from different angles to work every inch of your core, including your obliques, upper abs, and lower abs.
+These 10 exercises hit your abs from different angles to work every inch of your core, including your obliques, upper abs, and lower abs.
 Though these workouts are quick, they'll leave you feeling stronger and will ultimately pave the way for you to reach your fitness goals.
-From side planks to toe touches, we tapped the Tone It Up girls to learn about their go-to core workouts.
-With their help, and that of fitness expert and personal trainer Nick Stellate, we're breaking down everything you need to know to master these quick and simple moves that you'll want to keep in your back pocket.
+We tapped the Tone It Up girls to learn about their go-to core workouts, from side planks to toe touches.
+With their help, and that of fitness expert and personal trainer Nick Stellate, we're breaking down everything you need to know to master these quick and simple moves, so you can keep them in your back pocket.

 Meet the Expert

-Before you start a new core strengthening routine, it is always a good idea to check in with your doctor — especially if you have had a recent back injury or are pregnant.
+Before you start a new core-strengthening routine, it is always a good idea to check in with your doctor—especially if you have had a recent back injury or are pregnant.
 Make sure you maintain proper form throughout the exercise to avoid injury.
-Stellate says to make sure you perform each movement slow and controlled to avoid straining your back.
+Stellate says to perform each movement in a slow and controlled manner to avoid straining your back.

-Before you start the exercise, it is important you brace or tighten your core to not only work your abdominal muscles, but also to support your back.
-To do this, think about tucking your tailbone under or drawing your navel in towards your back.
+Before you start the exercise, it is important that you brace or tighten your core not only to work your abdominal muscles but also to support your back.
+To do this, think about tucking your tailbone under or drawing your navel in toward your back.

-Stellate says you may need to make modifications on some of the more advanced exercises until your core improves in strength.
-Several of these exercises use dumbbells for added resistance, however he says if you can't maintain good form or feel your back tightening up, perform the move without the weight and follow up with a stretch.
+Stellate says you may need to make modifications to some of the more advanced exercises until your core improves in strength.
+Several of these moves use dumbbells for added resistance.
+However, he says, if you can't maintain good form or you feel your back tightening up, perform the moves without the weight, and follow up with a stretch.

 Ready to get started?
-Keep scrolling for some of the best exercises to tone and sculpt your waistline.
+Keep scrolling for 10 of the best exercises from the Tone It Up girls for toning your abs and sculpting your waistline.

-"This move focuses on tightening the internal and external obliques—the areas that commonly host 'love handles'—and lower back," says Stellate, who says to keep this motion slow and controlled.
+The Tone It Up girls like to incorporate moves that strengthen your muscles and get your heart rate up—and this exercise checks both boxes.
+"This move focuses on tightening the internal and external obliques—the areas that commonly host 'love handles'—and lower back," says Stellate.

 - In one sweeping motion, rotate your body to the right as you kick your left foot through.